prakashsharma19/latex/README.md

         let cutHistory = [];
         let isLocked = false;
-        let isProcessing = false; // Flag to prevent multiple processing let journalFullName = '';
+        let isProcessing = false; // Flag to prevent multiple processing
-        const journalAbbreviations = {
-            DM: 'Advances and Applications in Discrete Mathematics',
-            AADM: 'Advances and Applications in Discrete Mathematics',
-            FM: 'Advances and Applications in Fluid Mechanics',
-            AAFM: 'Advances and Applications in Fluid Mechanics',
-            ADAS: 'Advances and Applications in Statistics',
-            DE: 'Advances in Differential Equations and Control Processes',
-            ADECP: 'Advances in Differential Equations and Control Processes',
-            AFSS: 'Advances in Fuzzy Sets and Systems',
-            fuzzy: 'Advances in Fuzzy Sets and Systems',
-            AM: 'Far East Journal of Applied Mathematics',
-            FJAM: 'Far East Journal of Applied Mathematics',
-            DS: 'Far East Journal of Dynamical Systems',
-            FJDS: 'Far East Journal of Dynamical Systems',
-            ME: 'Far East Journal of Mathematical Education',
-            FJME: 'Far East Journal of Mathematical Education',
-            MS: 'Far East Journal of Mathematical Sciences',
-            FJMS: 'Far East Journal of Mathematical Sciences',
-            TS: 'Far East Journal of Theoretical Statistics',
-            FJTS: 'Far East Journal of Theoretical Statistics',
-            MET: 'International Journal of Materials Engineering and Technology',
-            IJMET: 'International Journal of Materials Engineering and Technology',
-            NM: 'International Journal of Numerical Methods and Applications',
-            IJNMA: 'International Journal of Numerical Methods and Applications',
-            IJND: 'International Journal of Nutrition and Dietetics',
-            ANT: 'JP Journal of Algebra, Number Theory and Applications',
-            JPANTA: 'JP Journal of Algebra, Number Theory and Applications',
-            Bio: 'JP Journal of Biostatistics',
-            JPJB: 'JP Journal of Biostatistics',
-            GT: 'JP Journal of Geometry and Topology',
-            JPGT: 'JP Journal of Geometry and Topology',
-            HMT: 'JP Journal of Heat and Mass Transfer',
-            JPHMT: 'JP Journal of Heat and Mass Transfer',
-            UJMS: 'Universal Journal of Mathematics and Mathematical Sciences',
-            UJMMS: 'Universal Journal of Mathematics and Mathematical Sciences' };

         function clearMemory() {
             const password = prompt('Please enter the password to clear memory:');